sydnod/ci/README.md

 This is a Continuous Integration (CI) Git module maintained by [Sydnod](https://sydnod.com).
 It aims to be a drop-in package for projects that want to enable a CI in a simple way.

 It's basically a Git Sub-module that contains a set of CI workflow templates, some scripts that provides helper environment variables and merges Kubernetes declarations into one `manifests.yaml` file.
-Before these files are merged, variables are parsed into the corresponding environment variable, e.g. `${FOO}` becomes `bar`, if `export FOO=bar` was executed during build.
+Before these files are merged, variables are parsed into the corresponding environment variable.

 It currently supports GitHub Actions, meaning that the generated output environment variables are somewhat built around the Github Action's build environments.
 However, this can and will easily be extended by adding bootstrap providers.
 Feel free to raise a Feature request.